kjmj/graph-experiment/README.md

 ## Some additional Graphs

 We created a couple of graphs in Tableau to help explain our data.
 Here they are.
-THe Tableau workbook can also be accessed in the Tableau folder.
+The Tableau workbook can also be accessed in the Tableau folder.

 ### Accuracy by Viz Type
 ![Accuracy by Viz Type](Tableau/Accuracy%20by%20vizType.png)